 This variation of counselling differs in that it involves an exchange of emails between you and a counsellor to help you through issues that may be troubling you and affecting your everyday life.

 E-counselling is also a preferred method of counselling for those students who are more comfortable addressing issues online rather than face to face.

 You can apply for e-counselling via mygateway.
 On receipt of your application form you will be contacted by the counselling team who will then guide you through the process.
-Find out more through our frequently asked questions.

 Is e-counselling for me?

 Many people are finding e-counselling as helpful as face to face counselling.

 Upon application you will be asked to fill in a questionnaire which will help you and us decide whether e-counselling is right for you.